 The braking is different in electric cars too.
 Many electric cars top up their batteries via regenerative braking.
 Regenerative braking uses the energy wasted in slowing down your car to top up the battery.
 This means that, in most models, as soon as you remove your foot from the accelerator your battery is being topped up.
 This is how Hybrids or HEVs (but not Plug-in Hybrids, PHEVs) predominantly charge their ancillary batteries (the batteries for other car processes, think the electric dash, windows, AC etc), to make less work for the engine and burn less fuel for battery provision.

 Yes.
 In order to achieve the task of combining an electric engine with fuel, hybrid and plug-in hybrid cars (HEVs and PHEVs) are automatic too.
 Most use CVT - continuously variable transmissions - in their automatic gearboxes.
-Check out our electric and hybrid leasing page to search for a model which might suit you.
+See our electric lease deals to find a model that might suit you.

 Tesla does not provide any cars with manual transmission (although the first Tesla models, the Tesla Roadster, did come with two gear speeds - though still no clutch, as they’re irrelevant in an EV).
 The electric engine generates such a huge amount of torque a manual transmission wouldn’t be able to cope!

 0-60mph speeds are constantly being broken in EVs as they deliver torque almost immediately.